StevenWu2001/Yi-Bot/README.md

 A Discord Bot that fetches League of Legend player data from Riot API, hosted on Heroku.
 This bot can be used as quick way for player to check their game/rank status.

 ## A Quick Guide:
-Since this bot is hosted remotely on Heroku, a **.env** file is required in order for it to run locally.
+Since this bot is hosted remotely on Heroku, a **.env** file is required in order to run locally.
 It needs to look something like the following:
 ```
 BOTTOKEN = #YOUR DISCORD BOT TOKEN
 RIOTKEY = #YOUR RIOT API KEY